 DBBS offers exceptional doctoral training at one of the nation’s preeminent biomedical research centers.
-Organized into 12 academic programs — each representing a different scientific area — you’ll learn to conduct collaborative science from the beginning of your career and be part of research that makes a difference.
+Organized into 12 academic program concentrations — each representing a different scientific area — you’ll learn to conduct collaborative science from the beginning of your career and be part of research that makes a difference.
+Regardless of their degree-granting PhD program from the list below, students are also encouraged to consider interdisciplinary, inter-program enrichment opportunities here.

 Biochemistry, Biophysics & Structural Biology